icub-tech-iit/documentation/mkdocs/tendons_icub/docs/lower_arm.md

-# What does "Lower Arm" mean?
+# Definition of "Lower Arm"

 We define the "**Lower Arm**" as the assembly of the **<u>Forearm and the Hand</u>**.